-The route is challenging; hardest part is steep climb to Duke’s Pass, also it’s pretty much up and down along northern shores of Loch Katrine.
+The route is challenging; hardest part is a steep climb to Duke’s Pass, also it’s pretty much up and down along northern shores of Loch Katrine.
 Luckily, section from Loch Arklet to Aberfoyle it’s mostly down the hill.

-What we loved about Ben A’an
+What we loved about hiking to Ben A’an

 Ben A’an is a short, but very rewarding hike with breathtaking summit views.
 It’s a perfect little mountain to get the feel of Scottish wild lands.
 What we also like about visiting Ben A’an is the fact that, after the hike, we can continue adventures at nearby Loch Katrine, whether walking or cycling.
-Or simply have a coffee and cake at nearby visitors centre.
+Or simply have a coffee and cake at nearby visitor centre.

 Wild Camping near Ben A’an and nearest campsites